New Zealand Bill of Rights Act 1990: A Bill of Rights for New Zealand: A White Paper

 In 1985, the Minister of Justice, Geoffrey Palmer introduced to Parliament a document titled A Bill of Rights for New Zealand: A White Paper.
-The paper proposed the enactment of a law to protect certain rights and freedoms considered crucial for upholding liberty in a democratic society.
+The White Paper proposed the enactment of a law to protect certain rights and freedoms considered crucial for upholding liberty in a democratic society.

-The White Paper proposed that the Bill of Rights become entrenched law so that it could not be amended or repealed without a qualified majority in Parliament or a simple majority in a referendum, therefore having status as supreme law.
-Furthermore, the Treaty of Waitangi was to be fully incorporated into the Bill of Rights, also elevating the Treaty's status to that of supreme law.
-Lastly, the judiciary would have the power to invalidate any act of Parliament, common law rule or official act that was contrary to the Bill of Rights.
+The White Paper proposed that the Bill of Rights become entrenched law so that it could not be amended or repealed without a qualified majority of 75% in Parliament or a simple majority in a referendum, therefore having status as supreme law.
+Furthermore, the Treaty of Waitangi was to be fully incorporated into the Bill of Rights, also elevating the Treaty's status to that of supreme law to recognise and affirm their rights under the Treaty.
+Lastly, the judiciary would have the power to invalidate any act of parliament, common law rule or official action by the executive that was contrary to the Bill of Rights.
 Due to its status as supreme law and the ability for the judiciary to invalidate legislation, the Bill of Rights would contradict parliamentary sovereignty in New Zealand.
 As a result, it sparked widespread debate due to those controversial features.

+In 1986, a meeting of Māori tribal leaders argued that incorporating the Treaty of Waitangi into a Bill of Rights would diminish the status of the Treaty, and that it would enable parliament to amend the Treaty without the consent of Māori as the treaty partner, which resulted in it not being included in the Act from its introduction into parliament.

-The Justice and Law Reform Select Committee considered the White Paper, and recommended that New Zealand was "not yet ready" for a bill of rights in the form proposed.
+The Justice and Law Reform Select Committee considered the White Paper, and recommended that New Zealand was "not ready" for a bill of rights in the form proposed.
 The Committee recommended that the Bill of Rights be introduced as an ordinary statute, which would not have the status of supreme or entrenched law.

+Parliamentary readings

 First reading

 On 10 October 1989, the 42nd New Zealand Parliament debated and passed the New Zealand Bill of Rights Act 1990 in its first reading.
 The proposed bill followed the recommendations of the select committee and was an ordinary statute without entrenchment.
 Despite this, Palmer introduced the legislation with the aim of providing some protection for civil and democratic rights.
-He highlighted the importance of the bill in ensuring that the government's actions are able to be subject to judicial scrutiny to uphold individual rights.

-Opponents of the bill questioned the purpose of the bill as it would lack supreme law status.
-One opponent, Doug Graham, said that "a Bill of Rights has some merit, but it has no merit at all as an ordinary law."
-He quoted an excerpt from the White Paper, which said, "to enact a Bill of Rights which can be overridden, either expressly or impliedly, by a simple majority of the Government's parliamentary supporters would be no real advance on our present situation with respect to the protection of our basic rights and freedoms."
+An article in The Press referred to the bill two days after its first reading as "watered down" and a "Bill of Lesser Rights?".